BU-CLOUD-S20/Cloud-native-deployments-of-bare-metal-high-performance-AI-workflows/README.md

 Because this is newfound territory and is cutting-edge at the moment, users attempting such a transition might find themselves with other, unmentioned difficulties, but these will serve as a general guide/solution.

 ### 1. Base Image Update
-*note: we are building our base image on top of IBM's `PowerAI` base image using interactive mode.
+> **Note:** we are building our base image on top of IBM's `PowerAI` base image using interactive mode.
 This can be done on any POWER9 machine that is running docker.*

 - If you do not have a volume mounted on OpenShift, you will have to copy data into the container:
    - In our case, we copied a subset of the Imagenet data `tmpdata` in our base image (that we pull from dockerhub [here](https://hub.docker.com/layers/atlas4openshift/powerai/tmpdata/images/sha256-2d2c4fe91a53e353e9ba41d8506d6bebbde8bcfc2c6d299ade9b85f09c10a174?context=explore)).